Skip to main content

 University college candidate degree

-Scope: minimum 2 years that can be recognised as higher education.
+Scope: minimum 2 years that can be recognized as higher education.

 Must be a completed degree or study programme.